-In his home, Nana helps by carrying water, washing clothes and helping in the kitchen.
+In his home, Nana helps by carrying water, gathering firewood and washing clothes.
 He lives with his father and his mother.
 His father is not employed and his mother is sometimes employed.
 There are 3 children in the family.

-Please remember Nana in your prayers.
-Your love and support will help him to receive the assistance he needs to grow and develop.
+Your love and support will help Nana to receive the assistance he needs to develop his potential.
+Please pray for him.

 Nana lives in the coastal community of Tema Community Four, home to approximately 209,000 residents.
 Typical houses are constructed of cement with corrugated iron roofs.
 The primary ethnic groups are Gas, Akans, and Ewes and the most commonly spoken languages are Ga, Twi and Ewe.

 The regional diet consists of maize, beans, bananas, fish, bread, cassava, beef, plantains and rice.
 Common health problems in this area include malaria, skin rashes, malnutrition and HIV/AIDS.
 Half of the adults in Tema Community Four are unemployed but some work as fishermen or in factories and earn the equivalent of $16 per month.
 This community needs employment opportunities, improved housing, libraries, tuition assistance and recreation centers.

 Your sponsorship allows the staff of Community Four Central Assemblies of God Child Development Center to provide Nana with Bible teaching, medical screening, hygiene education, sports and extra educational classes.